 Several weeks ago, on the eve of the new year, we polled several dozen senior sales leaders about sales enablement.
-The key takeaway: 2019 will be the year when the rubber meets the road for sales enablement.
+The key takeaway: next year will be the year when the rubber meets the road for sales enablement.

 So what does that mean?
 Sales organizations have really embraced sales enablement.
 In 2013 less than 20% of companies had a sales enablement function; five years later, the number grew closer to 60%.
 In the last 24 months alone, we’ve seen a dramatic increase in interest, including formal sales enablement associations and dedicated conferences.
 There’s been an explosion in sales enablement tech and millions of dollars committed to expanding the function.